 Cabbage and Dal Parathas are a delicious combination of heart-healthy cereals and vegetables.
 The recipe can be modified to be even healthier by replacing the flour traditionally used in its preparation with nachni or soya flour.
 Use very little salt in a serving of 6 parathas, so it’s a perfect choice if you’re monitoring the sodium intake of your family.

 These simple to make Indian dishes are great examples of how traditions can be slightly modified to suit anyone dealing with high blood pressure.
-It’s important for a family to understand how to be responsible caregivers and thereby help the next generation be more careful when it comes to managing health or cooking for anyone with any health-related issues.
+It’s important for a family to understand how to be responsible caregivers and thereby help the next generation be more careful when it comes to managing health or cooking for anyone with any chronic health issues.
+You can even go on the Health and Nutrition Blogs Section page to watch recipe tutorials to try at home.